de-mark/client-server-cpp/README.md

 ## Future Plans

-Currently, I'm working on transforming client and server into classes for future installations.

-Also, I need to study the Zombie Problem a bit more to allow for the server to continue to run and acquire several clients sequentially.
+Currently, I'm studying sockets and 'the Zombie Problem' a bit more to allow for the server to continue to run and acquire several clients sequentially.

 ## Install